The grim truth is that more people fail their driving test than pass it.

-We’ve spoken to loads of driving instructors and come up with 11 essential driving test tips.
+Well, we've spoken to loads of driving instructors and come up with 12 driving test tips that will greatly increase your chances of nailing your test with ease.

 Many learners are able to drive adequately but are thrown by some sort of curveball.
 Usually it’s some sort of question or request that they weren’t expecting.